brantsbrain/bil-groupme/README.md

 # GroupMe Sports Bot

-GroupMe is a very lightweight app that easily connects any number of people over a simple interface.
+GroupMe is a very lightweight group messaging app that easily connects any number of people over a simple interface.
 It has basic functionality such as event creation, polls, and single-member mentioning.
 The heart behind this bot was to be able to automate sport event creation and moderate a large group of people looking to get involved in sports events without spamming those who couldn't make it to any one given event.

 The primary functionality of this app (aside from automated event creation) is `/ballers` which mentions only those people who have marked themselves as `Going` to the nearest upcoming event.
-GroupMe has a built-in mention feature, but, as it stands currently, a member would have to individually mention each desired member. `/ballers` compiles an array of members and mentions all these people with a simple `@ballers` instead.
+GroupMe has a built-in mention feature, but, as it stands currently, a member would have to individually mention each desired member. `/ballers` compiles an array of members and mentions all those people with a simple `@ballers` instead.

 Another helpful feature is automatic notification for new members.
 The bot will send a direct message (on behalf of the bot owner) to every new member that joins with the contents of `NEWBIES_TEXT`, an environment variable added to the Google Cloud Platform (GCP) Cloud Run Service.
 This text is best used as a welcome message describing the group's purpose and any regular activities that occur in it.